Drug Addiction Treatment Programs

-Intensive outpatient therapy (also known as IOP) provides more freedom than inpatient treatment however, both take addicted individuals through a rigorous program that teaches them how to live a sober life and avoid relapse.
+Intensive outpatient therapy (also known as IOP) provides more freedom than inpatient treatment however, both take addicted individuals through a rigorous drug treatment program that teaches them how to live a sober life and avoid relapse.
 These people still need professional help and will benefit greatly from therapy sessions, but are able to incorporate our outpatient drug rehab into the rest of their life and schedule.
-Typically, an outpatient addiction program is the next step after successfully completing residential addiction treatment however many people benefit greatly by just going to IOP.
+Typically, an outpatient addiction treatment program is the next step after successfully completing residential addiction treatment however many people benefit greatly by just going to IOP.
 People who meet the following characteristics are the best fit for an IOP program:

 - Have had a short history with addiction

-- Are at low risk for relapse
+- Are at a lower risk for relapse

 - Can be counted on to attend therapy sessions faithfully